oxymeal/buttonfly/README.md

   __Default__: `20`

-* `rotationMaxY`: maximum number of degrees, the menu can rotate by Y axis.
+* `rotationMaxY` - maximum number of degrees, the menu can rotate by Y axis.
 This options has no meaning when 3d effect is disabled.
 perspective: 1000,

   __Default__: `20`